HumaRobotics/ros-indigo-poppy-pkg/README.md

 ROS Indigo package for Poppy robots

 This package contains:
-- one Python scripts that create a PoppyHumanoid object and exposes the motors registers values and the primitives
+- one Python scripts that creates a PoppyHumanoid object and exposes the motors registers values and the primitives
-- one script to use ROS over network through Rest API:
+- one script to use Poppy over network through Rest API (will work for any Poppy creature)

 ###To install: ###